nchenderson/elements-nonpar-stat/docs/05-permutation.md

 ---

-* Let us consider a concrete example.
+* Let us now consider a concrete example.

 * Suppose we have a two-sample problem with four observations.
 The first two observations come from the first group while the last